Absolutely Stable Spatiotemporal Order in Noisy Quantum Systems

-\textit{Discussion.---} In closing, it is helpful to compare the model introduced here with analogous systems that use engineered Lindblad dynamics as an entropy drain for stabilizing DTCs \cite{Lazarides2020}.
-Although Lindbladians are defined on continuous rather than discrete time, it is possible to qualitatively compare the two by considering the Lindblad dynamics in a quantum jump trajectory picture \cite{Dalibard1992}, built up of Poisson-distributed discrete `jump events'.
-The jump operators in Ref.~\cite{Lazarides2020} are chosen on the basis of a majority vote with all four neighbours.
-One example is $L_{j, \vec{b}} = \ket{b_j b_n b_e b_s b_w}\bra{\bar{b}_j b_n b_e b_s b_w}$, where $b \in \{+, -\}$, $\bar{b} \coloneqq - b$, and $n, e, s, w$ are the North, East, South, and West neighbours of $j$, respectively.
+\textit{Discussion.---} In closing, it is helpful to compare our model with analogous systems that use engineered Lindblad dynamics as an entropy drain for stabilizing DTCs \cite{Lazarides2020}.
+Although Lindbladians are defined on continuous rather than discrete time, it is possible to qualitatively compare the two by considering the Lindblad dynamics using quantum jump trajectories \cite{Dalibard1992}, built up of Poisson-distributed discrete `jump events'.
+The jump operators in Ref.~\cite{Lazarides2020} are chosen according to a majority vote with all four neighbours.
+One example is $L_{j, \vec{b}} = \ket{b_j b_n b_e b_s b_w}\bra{\bar{b}_j b_n b_e b_s b_w}$, where $b \in \{+, -\},\, \bar{b} \coloneqq - b$, and $n, e, s, w$ are the North, East, South, and West neighbours of $j$, respectively.
 After a jump event $\ket{\psi} \rightarrow L_{j, \vec{b}}\ket{\psi}$, the state of the five qubits involved is projected into a product of $X_j$ eigenstates.
-This differs in a crucial way from the non-unitary processes appearing in our model: Domain wall operators are measured rather than individual qubit $X_j$ operators, which means that some quantum coherence can be preserved.
-For instance, if the initial state of the three qubits $c, e, n$ involved in a single correction step $\mathcal{N}_{{\rm T}, j}$ [Eq.~\eqref{eq:ToomQubitChannel}] begin in the superposition state $\alpha \ket{-_c +_e +_n} + \beta \ket{+_c -_e -_n}$, then the output state will be $\alpha \ket{+_c +_e +_n} + \beta \ket{-_c -_e -_n}$, which is also coherent.
-As a result, the steady states of the channel $\mathcal{N}_2$ form a coherent subspace: Any state within the Bloch sphere spanned by the pure states $\ket{+^{\otimes N}}$, $\ket{-^{\otimes N}}$ is unaffected by $\mathcal{N}_2$, which implies the existence of a decoherence-free subspace \cite{Lidar1998}.
+This differs in a crucial way from the measurement-feedback loop in our model: Domain wall operators are measured rather than individual qubit $X_j$ operators, which means that some quantum coherence can be preserved.
+For instance, if the three qubits $c, e, n$ involved in $\mathcal{N}_{{\rm T}, j}$ [Eq.~\eqref{eq:ToomQubitChannel}] begin in the superposition state $\alpha \ket{-_c +_e +_n} + \beta \ket{+_c -_e -_n}$, then the output state will be $\alpha \ket{+_c +_e +_n} + \beta \ket{-_c -_e -_n}$, which is also coherent.
+As a result, the steady states of the channel $\mathcal{N}_2$ form a coherent subspace: Any state within the Bloch sphere spanned by the pure states $\ket{+^{\otimes N}},\, \ket{-^{\otimes N}}$ is unaffected by $\mathcal{N}_2$, which implies the existence of a decoherence-free subspace \cite{Lidar1998}.
 In contrast, if we measured $X_j$ operators, or used the Lindblad model of Ref.~\cite{Lazarides2020}, then only incoherent mixtures $(1-p)\ket{+^{\otimes N}}\bra{+^{\otimes n}} + p\ket{-^{\otimes N}}\bra{-^{\otimes n}}$ would be stabilized.
 (For a more detailed comparison of the two kinds of dynamics, it is useful to take a continuum time limit of our model ~\cite{SM}.)
-Other practical differences between the two cases are that the discrete measurement-feedback process does not need to be active during the pulse step $\mathcal{N}_1$; also, in most experimental platforms with single-site control, conditional feedback is easier to achieve than the reservoir engineering required by the Lindblad approach.
+Other practical differences are that the discrete measurement-feedback process needn't be active during the pulse step $\mathcal{N}_1$; also, in most experimental platforms with single-site control, conditional feedback is easier to achieve than the reservoir engineering required by the Lindblad approach.

 In practice, the massively multipartite entanglement contained in macroscopic coherent superpositions (`cat states') will be susceptible to noisy perturbations.
 Thus, we expect that classical information (the sign of the initial magnetization) will preserved for arbitrarily long [`$T_1$'$\rightarrow \infty$] times, while quantum information will persist over a noise-limited [`$T_2$'] timescale.
 In the language of quantum error correction, $\mathcal{N}_2$ constitutes a strictly local implementation of a repetition code \cite{Nielsen2010}, and so either $X$-type or $Z$-type errors can be corrected, not both.
 Other classical cellular automata have also been used as a basis for local implementations of different quantum codes \cite{Harrington2004}.